What Does an Account Executive Do?

 Account executives work in a variety of industries, gaining clients and making sales.
 A background in sales, advertising, or marketing can be beneficial to candidates for this career.
 Keep reading to find out more about what account executives do.
 Schools offering Sales & Marketing degrees can also be found in these popular choices.

 Account executives can be found working in every type of industry, from advertising and marketing to technology and fashion.They're responsible for looking after the company's clients and keeping the company-client relationship in good standing.
 This can involve working with one or more clients while simultaneously trying to increase the amount of business a company does with those clients.

 An account executive must therefore be familiar with all the company's services and products and have the ability to sell them.
-Generally, an account executive has a selling quota that must be met or exceeded within a certain period, which can require significant time communicating with clients and e-mailing them information.
+Generally, an account executive has a selling quota that must be met or exceeded within a certain period, which can require significant time communicating with clients.

 Important Facts About Account Executives